jsanz/gh-pages-minima-starter/_posts/2020-04-12-cartography-books.md

 ### 🎼 Fundamentals

 * _Cartography._ by **K. Field**.
 The more detailed cartography glossary you would find in a book shelf.
 The way it is writen allows you to go as deep as you want in any particular topic.
 The infographics, maps and annotations are also great.
-* _Introduction to GIS, and his big brother, Sistemas de Informacion Geografica_ (only in Spanish) by **Victor Olaya**.
+* [_Introduction to GIS_](https://volaya.github.io/gis-book/en/index.html), and his big brother, [_Sistemas de Informacion Geografica_](https://volaya.github.io/libro-sig/) (only in Spanish) by **Victor Olaya**.
 These two books are a perfect introduction to GIS.
 The first is a short essay, while the second is huge text book.
 * _Elements of Cartography_ by **A.H.
 Robinson**.
 Robinson's book is a classic and a must.
 I had difficulties to buy it, but it was worth all the pennies.
 * _Mapping It Out_ and _How to Lie with Maps_ by **M. Monmonier**.
 Everyone knows and cites Monmonier work when warning about the lies and pitfalls that a cartographer could make, but very few I have seen studies and put in practice the first piece of work.
 * _How Maps Work_ by **A.M.
 MacEachren**.
 Reading and understanding maps is not as easy as communicate a message.
 MacEachren book is key if we want to know what is behind our eyes and mind when we have a map on front of us.